-In order to improve the access speed of disks which are of interest to you, you need to set up a cache task for these disks.
+To accelerate the disks which are of interest to you, you need to set up a cache task for these disks.
 PrimoCache provides a wizard to help you easily create a new cache task.
 Click on the icon button in the command toolbar to start the wizard, and then follow the directions in the wizard screens, as described in the following sections.

-This wizard page is to configure the parameters for the cache task.
-For your convenience, PrimoCache presets the parameters based on the profile chosen in the previous step.
-You can adjust them to best fit your needs.
-When you move your mouse over any parameter field, a tool tip will display helping you be familiar with this parameter and quickly decide the optimal value.
+This wizard page is to configure the parameters for the new cache task.
+PrimoCache provides a "Preset Configurations" menu where you can choose a configuration close to your needs, if you are not familiar with these parameters.
+PrimoCache will preset the parameters based on the configuration you choose, and then you can adjust any parameter to best fit your needs.
+Move your mouse over a parameter field to see a brief explanation for this parameter.
 For a comprehensive definitions of cache configuration parameters, see Configuration Terms.

 If you have some physical memory not visible to Windows OS, usually this happening in 32-bit Windows with 4GB or more memory installed, you can use this hidden memory as cache to speed up disks.
 Click on the button to enable the Invisible Memory feature if this is the first time you use Invisible Memory.
 For additional help on how to set up Invisible Memory, see UIMMI.